 When sellers prepare to sell their business, some are quick to take a defensive role relative to the buyer.
-After all, buyers conduct the due diligence, buyers make the offer, buyers request the necessary financial information, buyers make demands during negotiations, etc. The subservient role can be difficult phase of the business sale and acquisition process.
+After all, buyers conduct the due diligence, buyers make the offer, buyers request the necessary financial information, buyers make demands during negotiations, etc. The subservient role can be a difficult phase of the business sale and acquisition process.
 The seller feels like they have a good business to sell and the buyer is being picky and scrutinizing.
 But in a business sale and acquisition buyers have rights, too.
 They have a responsibility to themselves and to their lender to protect and defend their interests and investment.

 Buyers Don’t Underestimate Your Power!

-The majority of business business buyers acquire a business only once in their lifetime.
+The majority of business buyers acquire a business only once in their lifetime.
 The same can be said for someone selling a business…they typically only do it once.
 But, a strategic, corporate or equity seller, is likely to have been involved in quite a few business sale transactions – some that worked and some that did not.
 What does this mean for the buyer?
 It means that sellers selling their business could have an experienced team of mergers & acquisitions advisors helping them or, have been through a business sale or business acquisition transaction process many times.
 This can result in a lopsided negotiating arrangement – the amateur (acquisition candidate) versus the professional (the seller).

 Should a buyer find themselves in this situation, the topics addressed below can go a long way to even out the playing field.